Jabiru Aircraft: History

-Jabiru 5100 eight cylinder aircraft engine, now out of production.

 The company was formed in 1988 by Rodney Stiff and Phil Ainsworth to manufacture affordable light aircraft in kit and certified forms.

 In October 1991, the first aircraft (Jabiru LSA 55/2k), was certified by the Australian Civil Aviation Authority.

 Due to the original engine manufacturer, Italian American Motor Engineering ceasing production of the KFM 112M aero engines, the company started development of its own engines, and by 1995 the Jabiru 2200, a horizontally opposed four-cylinder air-cooled aviation engine, was available for delivery.
 Since then the six-cylinder Jabiru 3300 and eight-cylinder Jabiru 5100 have been added to the range.